cjneely10/cjneely10.github.io/_posts/2019-09-18-MetaSanity-Demo-BioMetaDB.md

 ---
-title: 'MetaSanity Demo part 3'
+title: 'MetaSanity Demo - BioMetaDB'
 date: 2019-09-18
-permalink: /posts/2019/09/MetaSanity-demo-part-3/
+permalink: /posts/2019/09/MetaSanity-Demo-BioMetaDB/
 tags:
   - MetaSanity
   - demos
 ---

-In this blog, we will continue our work from the [previous demo blog](https://cjneely10.github.io/posts/2019/09/MetaSanity-demo-part-2/).
+In this blog, we will continue our work from the [previous demo blog](https://cjneely10.github.io/posts/2019/09/MetaSanity-Demo-Running-FuncSanity/).
 We had just completed both steps of the **MetaSanity** package, and we now have an output directory filled with output from each program and parsed tab-delimited data files (TSVs).

 We also have a working **BioMetaDB** project that contains all of our results, but better.